AUTUMN LANDSCAPE PAINTINGS

 WATERCOLORS * OIL PAINTINGS * ACRYLIC ART * MURALS * ILLUSTRATIONS * CANVAS ART PRINTS

 The North American autumn landscape art in this gallery features colorful Canadian and American scenes by contemporary landscape artist Hanne Lore Koehler.
+Shop for autumn landscape paintings direct from artist studio online below or in person at Koehler Art Studio Gallery.
 From the breathtaking fall color of New England to the muted moody autumn atmosphere of a Northern Quebec or New Brunswick forest to a striking prairie sunset, these dramatic autumn landscape paintings are vibrant, rich and warm.
 Let a painting of a spectacular northern Ontario lake sunset in your dining room set the mood for romance.

 Click on thumbnail images below to ENLARGE.